TheSatoLab/XBB.1.16_short/README.md

 # XBB.1.16_short
-A supplemental table for the GISAID datasets used in the following studies.
+Supplemental tables for the GISAID datasets used in the following studies.

 Yamasoba et al. 2023.
 Virological characteristics of the SARS-CoV-2 Omicron XBB.1.16 variant. *Lancet Infectious Diseases*. doi: 10.1016/S1473-3099(23)00278-5\
 Yamasoba et al. 2023.
 Virological characteristics of the SARS-CoV-2 Omicron XBB.1.16 variant. *bioRxiv*. doi: 10.1101/2023.04.06.535883